kintsugitwow/MethWheelchair/README.md

 # MethWheelchair

 Disables movement keybinds after standing still for at least one frame after Mephistroth finishes casting Shackles of the Legion.<br>
-After debuff is gone or after 6.5 seconds of cast event re-enables keybinds.<br>
+After debuff is gone or after 6.5 secs of cast event re-enables keybinds.<br>
 Hitting movement keybinds during that time will cancel spell casts.